cloe-org/cloelike/.github/pull_request_template.md

 - [ ] Implementation follows the agreed task description point by point
 - [ ] Check that there are no `No newline at the end of file` warnings
 - [ ] Check that any added folder/file has been added to the `README.md` file
-- [ ] Check that the implementation follows the contributing guidelines and style choices
 - [ ] Check that the documentation has been updated accordantly
 - [ ] Check that the corresponding branch has been deleted after merging.
 If not, delete it